ParfaitRF/Adaptive-Point-HGNN/README.md

 # Adaptive Point-HGNN

-This repository is complementary to the [thesis paper](paper/main.pdf). if you find the code useful, consider citing our work
+This repository is complementary to the [thesis paper](paper/main.pdf).
+If you find the code useful, consider citing our work

 ```plaintext
 @inproceedings{prf2025acehgpnn,